6 Must-Have Skills for an eCommerce Manager | Toggl Blog

 And it can help businesses reduce costs and increase employee productivity.

-The skills needed to set up and manage automations through third-party vendors will ease the day-to-day schedule of your e-commerce manager.
+The skills needed to set up and manage automations through third-party vendors will ease the day-to-day schedule of your eCommerce manager.
 So if they’re familiar with process optimization, it’s already a big plus!

 3. Marketing

 Bundled together, marketing includes everything from content strategy to advertising on social media.
-An ecommerce manager plays a key role in growing an online business – and you can’t achieve growth if you don’t understand marketing.
+An eCommerce manager plays a key role in growing an online business — and you can’t achieve growth if you don’t understand marketing.

 Breaking this down into the main areas of marketing could help:

-2. Customer engagement.
+🎮 Customer engagement.
 If your eyes are set on website optimization, you’ll need someone with a good eye for design and aesthetics and an understanding of conversion rate optimization, testing, and landing pages.

-3. Customer retention and loyalty.
+🏆 Customer retention and loyalty.
 If you’re planning to increase sales by leveraging customer data, reducing friction, or increasing the average order value, you’ll need a different type of e-commerce manager profile.
 The key skills to look out for will be email marketing, pricing strategy know-how, and CRO.

-But if you haven’t thought so deeply about the marketing skills for ecommerce manager, at least make sure your new hire is familiar with search engine optimization (SEO), digital marketing strategy, and CRO tactics for online stores.
+If you haven’t thought so deeply about the marketing skills of an eCommerce manager, at least ensure your new hire is familiar with search engine optimization (SEO), digital marketing strategy, and CRO tactics for online stores.
+And remember, you shouldn’t be the one educating your eCommerce manager on marketing.

-4. Analytics and Conversion Rate Optimization
+4. Analytics and conversion rate optimization

 There’s an entire screening process you can go through to hire a conversion rate optimizer, but the eCommerce manager you hire should be able to do this themselves.